Register | My Account | Contact Us | (562) 426-7049

 These values are not a maximum rated temperature.
 Keep in mind that results may vary depending on your vacuum chamber set-up.
 Furthermore, the thermal output is changed by adjusting the amperage by the same percentage as the temperature.

-Aluminum can be successfully thermally evaporated with several sources including a filament, boat or crucible.
-However, the correct source for your needs depends on the power you have available from your transformer, the volume of aluminum to evaporate, and the distance from your source to the substrate.
-Generally, a tungsten filament or boat will work very well for most evaporations.
+Aluminum can be successfully thermally evaporated with several sources including filaments, boats and crucibles.
+However, the correct source for your needs depends on several factors, notably the power you have available from your transformer, the volume of aluminum to needed to evaporate, and the distance from your source to the substrate.

 Your best choice would be to use a tungsten filament or basket.

-Although nickel has a much higher melting point than aluminum, many tungsten filament and basket configurations are capable of reaching high enough temperatures for both materials.
+Even though nickel has a much higher melting point than aluminum, many tungsten filament and basket configurations are capable of reaching high enough temperatures for both materials.
 However, the materials mentioned are somewhat corrosive when melted, with nickel being the most corrosive.
 This will lead to the eventual deterioration of the filament or basket.

 Troubleshooting